 There will be a raffle to benefit the Second Chance Animal Shelter with great local prizes courtesy of our awesome sponsors on Sunday, 8/23 following the Dorset Hollow Road Race 5k & 10k!
 Tickets will be available to purchase at the Lost Cat.
 100% of the proceeds go to Second Chance!

 The Lost Cat 50k will be fully chip timed by Mike Melton of industry leaders MCM timing!!!
 Pushed live to the cloud and at the start/finish via real time updated board, the race utilizes fully redundant state-of-the-art equipment.
 Timing will also employ backup checks along the course for accuracy.

 Dorset Running Festival

 The Lost Cat is day two of the Dorset Running Festival, three days of races in historic Dorset, Vermont.
 If the Lost Cat alone isn't enough for you, join us on Sunday, August 23rd for the Dorset Hollow Road Race 5k & 10k, a scenic rolling road race through idyllic Dorset Hollow!

 New for 2019, WILDCARD FRIDAY!!!

 The Dorset Running Festival will feature an annual 'wildcard' race to kick the weekend off!
-Odd years will feature a STEEP one-mile road race (alternating uphill and downhill) and even years will host a syrup mile and a (carbonated) sap mile!
-For 2019, we're giving you the choice!
-Voting on uphill vs. downhill is open on the Dorset Running Festival Facebook through May 1st, so act fast!
+Featuring a STEEP one-mile road race (alternating uphill and downhill) and a syrup mile and a (carbonated) sap mile (also alternating)!
+For 2020, Wildcard Friday features the Downhill Mile and the Syrup Mile!!

 Volunteer and earn credit for future Nor'east Trail Runs race entries or swag ($15 of credit per hour of volunteering)!
 Sign up above for shifts of 2-6 hours before, during, and after the race.